n8rzz/ss-minnow/README.md

 ```

 ## Support
-I you have questions or spot a bug, please feel free to [log an issue](https://github.com/n8rzz/ss-minnow/issues).
+I you have a question or spot a bug, please feel free to [log an issue](https://github.com/n8rzz/ss-minnow/issues).

 ## License
 MIT © [Nate geslin](https://github.com/n8rzz)